lscrd/AdventOfCode2018/README.md

 # AdventOfCode2018
-Nim solution to Advent of Code 2018.
+Nim solution of Advent of Code 2018.

 This is my solutions to Advent of Code 2018 problems.